ocurrent/ocluster/README.md

 In either case, the build may done in the context of some Git commit.
 The scheduler tries to schedule similar builds on the same machine, to benefit from caching.

+The scheduler also supports submitting custom jobs.
+These jobs are defined by the user and require cluster workers that can handle them.
+The Docker [example](./examples/docker_pipeline.ml) shows how solver jobs can be submitted to the cluster as well as a Docker job (which could also be an OBuilder job).

 ## Contents

 <!-- vim-markdown-toc GFM -->